Policy Development Guidance

 Assessment of Current Policy:

 When an existing policy is scheduled for review, first try to determine whether the policy and/or underlying procedure should be revised, rescinded or simply renewed.

 - Renewal.
-Board of Trustee action is not required for a simple renewal if it is not modified or revised.
+Board of Trustee action is not required for a simple renewal if it is not modified or revised in a substantive way

 - Rescission.
 Board of Trustee action is required.